-This is a practical course that will build on a basic grounding in the craft and terminology of screenwriting.
-Writing exercises, group discussion and presentations by the tutor will teach you the key skills, including structure, character and dialogue.
+This is a practical course that develops your grounding in the craft and terminology of screenwriting.
+Writing exercises, group discussion and presentations by the tutor will teach you the key skills in greater depth, including structure, character and dialogue.
 At the end of the course you should have produced a short screenplay and an outline for a full-length project.

 What will we cover?

 - Deciding what to write - generating ideas, testing ideas, research

 - Editing your own work and other people’s

 - Formatting your screenplay